 - Improve customer experience through gamification

-Gamification is a very effective way to keep your customers hooked onto your brand and to acquire loyalty.
+Gamification is a very effective way to keep your customers hooked on your brand and to acquire loyalty.
 It means keeping them busy with small, interesting tasks that give them a sense of achievement, much like any game you can think of.
 The result: more engaged customers, that complete more and more steps towards a specific end-goal.
 This kind of interaction helps you stay top of mind, it’s fun and can be used regardless of industry.

 Creating a great experience through product development and design